S4ndman82/F16DCS/FlightModel/ReadMe.txt

 As such, this is not a complete module and likely never will be.

+Use of program code:
+Use Only for Non-Commercial Purposes

 All information based on public sources.

 Read more at forum thread: http://forums.eagle.ru/showthread.php?t=95985